planetary-social/planetary-ios/Secrets/README.md

 let value = Secrets.shared.get(.posthog)
 ```

-### The Config.plist file
+### The Secrets.plist file

-The target must have a `Config.plist` file in the bundle resources.
+The target must have a `Secrets.plist` file in the bundle resources.
 It can be empty, or can contain any of the keys listed in the `Key` enum.
 For example:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>